 Karapoti is one of few events with a complete history of results for every year.
 Check out the links below for results right back to the first in 1986.
 Recent years even have a downloadable certificate next to your result...

-At Karapoti we like to give credit across all age and gender, so we have race records from pro-elite right out to 70+, single speed, retro, tandems, uni-cycles, youngest and eldest finishers, and even the most punctures.
+At Karapoti we like to give credit across all age and gender, so we have race records from pro-elite right out to 70+, single speed, retro, tandems, uni-cycles, youngest and eldest finishers and winners, and even the most punctures.

 As the Southern Hemisphere's longest running mountain bike event, Karapoti's podium reads like a who's-who of mtb history.
 For the top three men & women in every Karapoti...
 Click Here.